The Spotlight: A General Method for Discovering Systematic Errors in Deep Learning Models: Additional Results

 For a second vision dataset, we study the pre-trained ResNet-18 model from the PyTorch model zoo~\citep{Zoo}, running the spotlight on the 50,000 image validation set.
 As in FairFace, we used the final 512-dimensional hidden layer of the model as the representation space.

 Our results are shown in Figures~\ref{fig:imagenet} and~\ref{fig:imagenet-extra}.
 Each spotlight found a set of images that have a clear ``super-class'', but are difficult to classify beyond this super-class.
-The first spotlight contains a variety of images of people working, where it is difficult to tell whether the label should be about the person in the image, the task they're performing, or another object.
-The second and fourth spotlights consist of cluttered counter tops, where it is tough to decide which object in the image should be labelled.
-The remaining spotlights show a variety of animals in natural settings, where recognizing a high-level class such as ``dog'' might be simple, but predicting the correct breed of dog is not.
+The first spotlight contains a variety of images of people working, where it is difficult to tell whether the label should be about the person in the image, the task they're performing, or another object; the second shows a variety of tools; the third shows a variety of green plants, where there is often an animal hiding in the image; the fourth identifies some food and people posing; and the fifth shows a variety of dogs.
 In contrast, the high-loss images appear to have little structure, with many of them having unexpected labels, such as ``pizza'' for an image of a squirrel in a tree holding a piece of pizza.

 We did not run GEORGE on this model, as the clustering algorithm failed when attempting to split the 50 images in each class into even smaller clusters.
-However, we note that GEORGE's clusters would be much different from the spotlights.
-GEORGE's ``subclass'' clusters are only capable of de-aggregating existing classes, whereas the spotlight tended to reveal semantically similar groups of classes---``superclasses''---that the model had trouble distinguishing.
+However, GEORGE's clusters would be much different from the spotlights, as its ``subclass'' clusters can only de-aggregate existing classes, whereas the spotlight tended to reveal semantically similar groups of classes---``superclasses''---that the model had trouble distinguishing.